nicogarbaccio/nicogarbaccio/README.md

 # Hey there!
 I'm Nico! 👋

 I'm a software engineer and educator, working as a QA Engineer at Thinx.
 I love solving complex problems, and few things make me as happy as bug-free code.
-I'm also a dedicated member of Code Nation's community, and I support the organization by building curriculum, projects, and tools for students and staff.
 I graduated from Flatiron School's full stack software engineering program in December 2022, and have a background of six years in the world of nonprofit education.
 I'm passionate about community, learning, and teaching.

 - 🔭 I’m currently building an ecommerce app for a friend's business.
 - 🌱 I’m currently learning TypeScript and leveling up my testing knowledge.